 An effective customer analysis describes your target market, whether a business or consumer, and their specific needs.
 For starters, a potential funding source is ascertaining how well you understand the buying behaviors and patterns of your customers.
 They are also assessing the proximity of your business to the customers and the size of the potential customer pool.

-In addition, this section answers two key questions: what is the problem your customer is experiencing and how are you solving it?
+In addition, the customer analysis section of your business plan answers two key questions: what is the problem your customer is experiencing and how are you solving it?
 Customer problems, or pain points, are myriad.
 You’ll need to hone in on the vital ones you are resolving with your products and services.
 For example, customers may be looking to reduce time or costs to complete projects, or they may want to work with an organization that has a good reputation for customer service.

-One approach to writing your customer analysis is to develop an ideal client avatar.
+One approach to writing your customer analysis is to develop an ideal client avatar or persona.
 An avatar is a figure that represents your client.
 It defines their age (or years in business), behaviors, values, aspirations, needs and concerns.

-Here’s a potential client avatar for a nail salon:
+Here’s a potential client avatar for a nail salon business:

 5. Competitive Analysis

 As previously mentioned, your business is not operating in a vacuum.
 There are other firms, competing for your ideal client, offering similar products and services.
-That’s why you need a competitive analysis.
-This section outlays your strengths as compared to other firms.
+That’s why you need a competitive analysis within your business plan.
+A crucial section for a small business, startup or entrepreneur, the competitive analysis outlays your strengths as compared to other firms.
 It unequivocally answers the question, “why this business?” for prospective customers and more importantly potential investors or lenders.

 The competitive analysis communicates how you will outperform the competition.
 This is the place for you to highlight your advantages – your strengths and the opportunities you can seize in the marketplace.
 Keep in mind that your strengths can be related to people, products, services, processes as well as intellectual property.